stm32-hotspot/STM32-Sidewalk-SDK/apps/st/stm32wba/sid_dut_ble_coexistence/sid_qa_usage.md

                                                     - i message id that needs to be used to send response.
 Valid only for messages of type response
                                                         <id> response id
                                                     - r data is interpreted hex string e.g. 010203AAFF
-                                                    - o low laency configuration
-                                                        possible <low> values:
-                                                        0 - Default Setting.
-Send the message with low latency disabled.
-                                                        1 - Send the message as a LoRa low latency message
                                                     - a configure parameters for transport ack:
                                                         <ack> - enable/disable ACK
                                                           1 - enable ACK